Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 Other participants had the crunch volume turned up.
 They rated the chips higher.

-The Frito-Lay team discovered the ‘ideal breaking point’ for a chip was specifically four pounds of pressure per square inch.
+The Frito-Lay team discovered that the ‘ideal breaking point’ for a chip was four pounds of pressure per square inch.

-(Compare this to a steak which has a breaking point of 200 pounds per square inch.)
+(Compare this to a steak with a breaking point of 200 pounds per square inch.)

-If chips are too thick or hard, people don’t like them.
-Too thin and they crumble.
+If chips are too thick or stiff, people don’t like them.
+Too thin, and they crumble.
 But the right amount of crunch people like.
 Even ice crunches!

 3 – Tasty Crunchy Foods!